 (3) The choice of an appropriate level of reliability for the structure should take account of the following:

-possible consequences of failure in terms of risk to life, injury, and potential economic losses, see 4.3;
+— possible consequences of failure in terms of risk to life, injury, and potential economic losses, see 4.3;

-the possible cause and mode of attaining a limit state;
+— the possible cause and mode of attaining a limit state;

-public aversion to failure;
+— public aversion to failure;

-the expense and procedures necessary to reduce the risk of failure.
+— the expense and procedures necessary to reduce the risk of failure.

 NOTE 1 Minimum reliability levels can be set by the National Annex for use in a country.
 Further guidance is given in Annex C.